ipspace/blog/content/posts/2021/10/build-buy-router.md

 As always, there are numerous reasons why one might want to build a solution instead of buying it.
 The reasonable ones first:

 * **You can't get what you need**.
 In most cases, that means you should go back to the drawing board and rethink your requirements.
 You're often not as special as you think you are.
 * **You want an extensible solution** and you can only buy black boxes.
 As with the previous bullet, it's worth rethinking your requirements, and looking around a bit more.
-Admittedly, the router products are not as extension-friendly as the data center switching products, but if you're looking for high speeds, a deep buffer data center switch might be just what you need[^1].
+Admittedly, the router products are not as extension-friendly as the data center switching products, but if you're looking for high speeds, a deep buffer data center switch might be just what you need[^1], and on the low-end you might want to look at OpenWRT (unless you want a [supported product with a severe case of featuritis](https://blog.ipspace.net/2018/12/can-i-replace-commercial-load-balancer.html)).
 * **You want to build all elements of what you think is your core competence**.
 Wake up.
-You're not Google, AWS, Facebook, Azure, or LinkedIn.
+[You're not Google](https://blog.ipspace.net/2016/03/you-want-your-network-to-be-like.html), AWS, Facebook, Azure, or LinkedIn.
 Find an extensible solution that fits your needs and go from there.
+On a more serious note, master [Wardley maps](https://en.wikipedia.org/wiki/Wardley_map) and figure out which elements of your supposed core competence are commoditized and where it makes sense to add value by building stuff.
 * **It's cheaper to build than to buy**.
 In most cases, this is a fallacy based on incomplete information, and ignoring *time value of money* and *ongoing operations expenses*.
-Switching and IP routing are heavily commoditized; while there might be environments big enough to justify building your own stuff, there's a 99% chance you're in the *rest of the world* category.
+Switching and IP routing are getting commoditized; while there might be environments big enough to justify building your own stuff, there's a 99% chance you're in the *rest of the world* category.

 [^1]: Assuming you're interested in simple high-speed services.
 The moment you want to squeeze every feature ever invented into a provider edge device, all bets are off, and you'll pay dearly for the privilege.
 For more details, listen to the _[SDN Internet Router Is in Production](https://blog.ipspace.net/2015/10/sdn-internet-router-is-in-production-on.html)_ podcast with David Barroso.